LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 This was shortly after the first [Public libraries in England dataset](https://www.gov.uk/government/publications/public-libraries-in-england-basic-dataset), providing open data on library locations.
 That could be useful in assessing the current library network.
 It was also proposed that [literacy data from the National Literacy Trust and Experian](https://www.experianplc.com/media/latest-news/2017/86-of-english-constituencies-have-entrenched-problems-with-literacy/) could help find areas in particular need of a library.

 This has been on our project list for a long time, but other things got in the way.
 Also, the Experian/NLT data wasn't appetising.
 It was at Ward level, and those are large and unwieldy administrative geographies.
-It seemed likely that more detailed deprivation data would be required, which could be matched to urban areas, as well as population counts to find significant towns.
+It seemed likely that detailed deprivation data would be required, which would then need to be matched to urban areas, as well as population counts to find areas of significant population.
 It seemed a task destined to sit on the back-burner.

 However, The Library and Information Association (CILIP) recently announced an invitation to tender for a project called Future Libraries.
 It included this introduction: